gnomon-inria/gnomon/README.md

 $HOME/Development/Qt/5.9.2/gcc_64" > qt592.conf
 ```

-In the bashrc file, one can add the following lines:
+To enable Qt5 and define environment variables, add the following lines to the `~/.bashrc` file:

 ``` shell
 ## #################################################################